smysh/adagrams-py/README.md

 ```

 Summary of one-time project setup:

-One person:
 - [ ] Fork the project respository
-- [ ] Invite team members to the respository

-All team members:
 - [ ] `cd` into your `projects` folder
 - [ ] Clone the project onto your machine
 - [ ] `cd` into the `adagrams-py` folder